 Rebecca Morris, Clinical Director, is a Licensed Professional Counselor, National Certified Counselor, and a Counseling Supervisor.
 She graduated from Mississippi State University with a Bachelor’s Degree in Psychology.
 She earned her Master’s Degree in Counseling from Auburn University Montgomery in 1998 and her Ed.S. from Troy University Montgomery in 2003.

 Rebecca was previously Executive Director and Therapist at the Second Chance Foundation, a day treatment facility serving youth expelled from school or otherwise outside of the educational mainstream and their families.
 She has served in the Graduate Counseling Program at Troy University Montgomery as an Adjunct Instructor since 2002, teaching Group Dynamics and supervising Practicum and Intern students.

 Rebecca works with adolescents, adults, couples and families to address a wide range of issues including anxiety, depression, stress, grief, divorce recovery, life transitions, and personal growth.
 She has received specialized training in relational and betrayal trauma recovery.

-Will G. O’Rear is the Director of Samaritan Family Mediation Services.
-He is a licensed attorney in the state of Alabama and a former Family Court Judge.
+Will G. O’Rear is a licensed attorney in the state of Alabama and a former Family Court Judge.
 He received a B.A. in Psychology from Auburn University, an M.S. in Counseling from Troy University Montgomery, and a J.D. from Jones School of Law.

 Prior to his appointment by Governor Riley as a Montgomery County Circuit Court Judge in the Family Court Division, he served as Legal Counsel and Mental Health Coordinator for the Montgomery County Probate Office and was a Licensed Professional Counselor.
 His counseling experience included experience in individual and group counseling, crisis intervention and involuntary commitment.